wootfish/eli.sohl.com/drafts/obsidian.md

 10`).

-`Canvas.render()` offers keyword arguments for two different forms of caching: it can store a solved model, and it can keep a cache of free variables' values.
+`Canvas.render()` offers keyword arguments for two different forms of caching: it can store a solved model, and it can keep a cache of solved variables' values.
 These are very basic features that I've included to try to speed up complex renders.
 They're not fancy, but they help.
 See the docstring for details.

 ## Dependencies